MathieuRita/Lazimpa/README.md

 ## Run the code

 We show here an example of experiment that can be run on Google Colab (smaller input space than in the paper).
 We also provide a notebook (**LINK**) that can merely be run in Colab to quickly reproduce our results on a smaller input space.
-The command line that are run for our paper results are reported in [GitHub](http://github.com/MathieuRita/LE_test#Reproductibility).
+The command line that are run for our paper results are reported below in the section [Reproductibility](http://github.com/MathieuRita/LE_test#Reproductibility).

 ### Command lines